What Is Self Assessment? How To Complete Your Self Assessment

 There are many ways to register, you can either do it by phone, by post or online.
 Just ensure that you allocate enough time for it in case something goes wrong.
 In registering, you will need your business and personal details as well as your National Insurance number.

-After you are done registering, you will receive a Unique Taxpayer Reference (UTR) number from HMRC by post.
+After you are done registering, you will receive a Unique Taxpayer Reference (UTR, also see what a CTR looks like) number from HMRC by post.
 Your UTR will be needed in registering to the HMRC Online Services.
 You will then receive a PIN number from HMRC by post.
 You will use this PIN number to access HMRC Online Services and file your Self Assessment.
 This process could have been much simpler by the time HMRC will start launching online tax services.
 But for now, you will have to rely on Royal Mail and get yourself registered at HMRC.

 Once you have registered, there is no need for you to re-register anymore in the future.
 HMRC will send you a yearly reminder so you won’t forget filing your Self Assessment until such time that you will advise HMRC that there is no need for you to file anymore.
 Maybe because you have become a full-time employee or you have transferred abroad, for instance.